MyPortugalHoliday.com

 The best independent guide to Madeira

-Madeira is a mountainous volcanic island, that has a wonderful year-round climate, a lush interior, bags of Portuguese charm, but unfortunately no natural sandy beaches.
+Madeira is a mountainous volcanic island blessed with a wonderful year-round climate, a lush interior and plenty of Portuguese charm.
+However, it does lack one thing: an abundance of sandy beaches.

-Unlike the Canary Islands, Madeira does not have a shoreline of golden sands, and the few natural beaches found between the tower cliffs are lined with grey pebbles and black basalt stones.
+Unlike the Canary Islands, Madeira does not have a shoreline of golden sands.
+The few natural beaches found between the towering cliffs are lined with grey pebbles and black basalt stones, which, while dramatic to look at, are not ideal for sunbathing or building sandcastles.
+The exception is Seixal on the north coast, where a striking black volcanic sand beach has formed naturally.

-If you are after a purely beach experience while in Madeira, consider heading to the pretty island of Porto Santo, which is 2 hours by ferry from Funchal, and can be visited as either a day trip or longer stay.
-This guide will detail the best beaches in Madeira.
+If a sandy beach is essential to your holiday, I would suggest considering a trip to Porto Santo.
+This pretty island lies two hours by ferry from Funchal and boasts 7km of natural golden sands.
+Porto Santo can be visited as either a day trip or as an extended stay.
+This guide will detail the best beaches in Madeira, including how to reach Porto Santo.

 Madeira beach Paira de Machico